Switch agents and models with numbers, not vibes.

 The insight: the same "DDD guidance" skill helps Claude a little (+3.5) and badly hurts Codex (-22).
 The per-dimension breakdown pinpoints where Codex regresses — domain modeling, encapsulation, extensibility — which would be invisible without this assessment.
 Skill optimization is agent-specific.

-Results dashboard (optional)
+Results dashboard

 Scores land in local JSON files by default.
 Pass --with-opik and they also flow into Opik for experiment tracking, comparison, and visualization.
 Each dimension becomes a separate feedback score — easy to filter, compare, and trend over time.

-NASDE scores visualized in Opik dashboard
+Nasde scores visualized in Opik dashboard

 Opik dashboard showing dimension scores across different agent configurations and variants.